 - For any questions or to request a VE study, contact ValueEng@modot.mo.gov

 - When the contractor submits the final proposed change, it must include all items required by Sec 104.6.1.
-It should be submitted to the resident engineer who then sends advance copies to the district, the Innovations Engineer (for unusual concepts that may benefit from this review), FHWA (for Projects designated for federal involvement on Value Engineering Change Proposals on the PODI matrix) and the Division of Construction and Materials.
+It should be submitted to the resident engineer who then sends advance copies to the district, the Policy and Innovations Engineer (for unusual concepts that may benefit from this review), FHWA (for Projects designated for federal involvement on Value Engineering Change Proposals on the PODI matrix) and the Division of Construction and Materials.
 If there are any changes to an RES submitted at the VE concept proposal stage, if the final proposal would alter the originally proposed footprint and a new RES to this affect was not submitted at the conceptual stage or if a NEPA commitment is affected that was not addressed by a RES submitted at the conceptual stage, a new RES must be submitted at this time.
 The proposal including all supporting information may be distributed electronically.

 - The resident engineer will coordinate all arrangements for review of the proposal.
 After evaluation, the resident engineer will submit to the district construction and materials engineer a recommendation for approval or rejection by the district engineer on the C-104 form.